tkmcl/QIPAS/README.md

 - automated above/below contact amplitude analysis to extract (ML-style) features that allow for the correlation of amplitude/attributes with fluid presence

 Contents:
-- QItools.py: analyze the seismic DHI features
+- HCM_QI_analysis: analyze the seismic DHI features

 <i>kudos to Yuanzhong Fan for drafting the majority of the code</i>